segis95/MCProject/README.md

 utils.h: header file

 The code prints the results directly into console.

+The complete time of execution may take upto 30 minutes.
-If one needs to reduce the execution time, please change values of the variables num_sim and N in main.cpp
+If one needs to reduce the execution time, please change values of the variables num_sim and N in main.cpp (e.g num_sim = 10000, N = 100)

 # Barrier Swaption
 ### Calculate Barrier Swaption by Monte-Carlo method